NUBIC/ncs_staff_portal/README.md

 all others are optional.

     # The initial user for Staff Portal.
 This user will automatically
-    # granted the User Administrator role and will thus be able to
+    # granted the User Administrator and System Administrator roles.
+Thus he will be able to
-    # provision more users.
-The username must be one that can be
+    # provision more users and finish the initial PSC setup for NCS Navigator.
+The username
-    # authenticated with the CAS server that Staff Portal uses.
+    # must be one that can be authenticated with the CAS server that Staff Portal uses.
     bootstrap_user = jrp

     # The psc user password for Staff Portal.
 There will be application
-    # user with username as "psc_application"which will be used for
+    # user with username as "psc_application" which will be used for
     # communication between Patient Study Calendar and Staff Portal.
     psc_user_password = "password"